SimplyEdit/SimplyStore/README.md

 - add support for metadata on each JSON pointer path (or better: each object)
 - allow custom templates, instead of the default index.html
 - add support for access control, based on webid / openid connect
+- switch from VM2 to V8-isolate, which is more secure
+- switch the server runtime to Rust, so SimplyStore can share immutable data between threads

 <a name="license"></a>
 ## License